Selective031/RazorBoard/README.md

 # SLOPE MANAGEMENT:

 With the help of the 6050 IMU, the Razorboard will try to compensate for slopes, so it can maintain a straight line.
+At the moment the power to the motors are fixed values based on the number of degrees the the mower is leaning.
+TODO - A proper PID controller utilizing the 6050 MPU.

 # BEHAVIOUR: